 6 Tips to Avoid a Car Accident in the Rain

-Posted on behalf of Janet, Jenner & Suggs on May 08, 2017 in Car Accident
+Posted on behalf of Janet, Janet & Suggs, LLC on May 8, 2017 in Car Accident Blog Posts

 There was heavy rainfall throughout Massachusetts on Friday night, including Boston, where approximately one inch of rain fell in just one hour.